solarrabbit99/LargeRaids/docs/mechanics.md

 ![Raid FlowChart](./assets/images/raid-flowchart.png){: .image-center }

 Large raids mimic the behaviour of normal raids, sharing mostly similarities.
-Hence, it can be easily defeated yet again given enough preparation, altering of landscape or taking advantage of it, such as building raid grinders in the middle of oceans.
+Hence, it can be easily defeated yet again given enough preparation, altering of landscape or taking advantage of it.
 Hence, an `artificial-only` configuration option is provided in the `config.yml`.

 If `artificial-only` is enabled, then large raids can only be triggered around registered artificial village centers.
 As the game takes surrounding occupied village blocks/points of interest (POI) to determine a raid center, artificial village centers must be at least 128 blocks/8 chunks away from each other and other villager-claimed POIs (e.g. job block, bed, bell) to maximize the effective area for triggering large raids.
 As the bad omen triggering mechanism turn every raid into a large raid, no raids (normal/large) can be triggered in normal villages if `artificial-only` is enabled.